ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #The 3rd row loop allows us to divide the smaller ones in these rows.
 #The 4th loop is needed to separate the columns of the squares in the 2nd loop.
 #The first row loop is added to the event in the innermost loop, making all events go column by column.
+#Let's write the method of adding X to the 4th loop.
+#In the first part, we write [m + (k * n)].
+#This means that k is the row with little squares, m is the rows in the little squares, and n is the value to return in the loop.
+#In section 2, we write [t + (k * n)].
+#This means t is the lines inside the little squares, k is the row containing the little squares.
+#In this way, loop 1 will rotate for small square columns.
+#And we're going to divide the n ^ 2-sided square into n-sided squares.
+Of course, these sections will be found in the 2nd cycle.
+# Fifth
+#